-Disability Living Allowance and Personal Independence Payments (which is replacing DLA) have two elements and are directed at the care and mobility needs of disabled people of working age and below.
+Disability Living Allowance has two elements and is directed at the care needs and mobility needs of disabled people.

 The care component has three rates and has replaced Attendance Allowance for those under retirement age.

 The mobility component has two rates, the higher one being for those unable to walk or who are severely restricted, and replaced the old Mobility Allowance.